 - Poor resale values

-- Big, well shaped boot
+- Big and usefully shaped boot

-- Loads of choice
+- Loads of engine choices

 - Fun to drive and comfortable